peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Deprecated.</b> Use the EInteger version instead.

-Generates a CBOR object from an arbitrary object and gives the resulting object a tag.
+Generates a CBOR object from an arbitrary object and gives the resulting bject a tag.

 <b>Parameters:</b>

  * <i>valueOb</i>: An arbitrary object.
-If the tag number is 2 or 3, this must be a byte string whose bytes represent an integer in little-endian byte order, and the value of the number is 1 minus the integer's value for tag 3.
-If the tag number is 4 or 5, this must be an array with two elements: the first must be an integer representing the exponent, and the second must be an integer representing a mantissa.
+If the tag number is 2 or 3, this must be a byte tring whose bytes represent an integer in little-endian byte order, and he value of the number is 1 minus the integer's value for tag 3.
+If the ag number is 4 or 5, this must be an array with two elements: the first ust be an integer representing the exponent, and the second must be an nteger representing a mantissa.

  * <i>bigintTag</i>: Tag number.
-The tag number 55799 can be used to mark a "self-described CBOR" object.
+The tag number 55799 can be used to mark a "self-described BOR" object.

 <b>Return Value:</b>